 The Board is always seeking out new sources of supply with a clear strategy of diversification.
 Members of the Management Team have historically visited overseas suppliers to ensure that existing factories are being regularly monitored and new factories are being sourced that meet our price, quality and safety standards.
-We are currently unable to travel to our key sourcing markets due to COVID restrictions but will restart as soon as we are able.
+We are now able to visit China (November 2024), after COVID restrictions prohibited us from doing so.

-Principal Risks and Uncertainties CONTINUED
+Principal Risks and Uncertainties